Juve docked 10 points over transfer dealings

 If Juve beat Empoli, they will be two points behind AC Milan, who occupy the final Champions League spot, with two games to play.

-Juve are also embroiled in criminal proceedings over their accounting practices, with 12 current and former key club figures including Agnelli potentially facing trial.
+The club is also involved in criminal proceedings over its accounting practices, with 12 current and former officials, including Agnelli, potentially facing trial.

 According to Italian news agencies, a high court hearing on 26 October will decide whether any eventual trial will be held in Turin, where the investigation has taken place, or in either Milan or Rome.